sarfushaikh27/Quotes-Website/README.md

 # Quotes-Website
-simple interface to post your quotes
+simple interface to post your quotes...
  Technologies used
 { HTML, CSS, JAVASCRIPT, JQUERY,PHP }